WHAT IS THIS NOTICE FOR?

 HOW MUCH PERSONAL DATA DOES PACT COLLECT?

 PACT only collects personal data relevant to the involvement you have with us.
 For example, if you request a login, complete a survey, or contact us by telephone, email, social media, post, or text message, we will collect and process the personal information you have provided to ensure we can respond to your request.
 When collecting your personal data, we will explain to you what data is needed and why we need it.
-Further details about the information we collect when you sign up as a user to CATCH are given below.
+Further details about the information we collect when you sign up to one of our digital hubs, are below.

 DOES PACT COLLECT SPECIAL CATEGORIES OF PERSONAL DATA?